-Policy data is collected whenever your click Save All in TRITON - Web Security, and sent to the hybrid service at 15 minute intervals.
+Policy data is collected whenever you click Save All in TRITON - Web Security, and sent to the hybrid service at 15 minute intervals by default.
+If you have made an important update to your policy data, and want to send user and group information right away, click Send under Send Policy Data Now.